WebAssembly/profiles/proposals/profiles/Overview.md

 ### Profile Definitions

-Finally, a profile is defined as a set of markers.
+Finally, a profile is defined by a set of markers.
 The effect is that in the respective profile, all rules annotated with _any_ of the markers are excluded, i.e., the profile is the result of _intersecting_ the language subsets defined by each marker.

 Profile definitions are meant to occur in the Appendix of the spec document.
 For each definition, it ought to include a brief explanation and short informal summary of the omissions and restrictions.

 *Example:* The "determinitic" profile could be defined as `{N,T,Vr}`, ruling out both threading, primitive non-deterministic behaviour, and relaxed vector instructions.
 Similarly, a "scalar" profile would be `{V,Vr}`, omitting any vector instructions.

-An implementation could declare itself as supporting only a "deterministic and scalar" profile, meaning that it only provides the intersection of the two.
-Technically, this would be equivalent to `{N,T,V,Vr}`.
+An implementation could declare itself as supporting only a "deterministic and scalar" profile, meaning that it only provides the intersection of the two profiles.
+Technically, this would be equivalent to a profile defined as `{N,T,V,Vr}`.

-Finally, the "full" profile encompassing all features and behaviours would simply be defined by the set `{}`.
+Finally, the "full" profile encompassing all features and behaviours would simply be defined by the empty marker set `{}`.

 ## Included Profiles